vsrinivas/fuchsia/docs/gen/build_arguments.md

 **Current value (from the default):** `false`

-From //third_party/skia/BUILD.gn:52
+From //third_party/skia/BUILD.gn:51

 ### skia_generate_workarounds

 **Current value (from the default):** `false`

-From //third_party/skia/BUILD.gn:55
+From //third_party/skia/BUILD.gn:54

 ### skia_gl_standard

 **Current value (from the default):** `""`

-From //third_party/skia/BUILD.gn:83
+From //third_party/skia/BUILD.gn:82

 ### skia_lex

 **Current value (from the default):** `false`

-From //third_party/skia/BUILD.gn:56
+From //third_party/skia/BUILD.gn:55

 ### skia_llvm_lib

 **Current value (from the default):** `"LLVM"`

-From //third_party/skia/BUILD.gn:61
+From //third_party/skia/BUILD.gn:60

 ### skia_llvm_path

 **Current value (from the default):** `""`

-From //third_party/skia/BUILD.gn:60
+From //third_party/skia/BUILD.gn:59

 ### skia_pdf_subset_harfbuzz
 TODO: set skia_pdf_subset_harfbuzz to skia_use_harfbuzz.